abby1635/CS30/Objective Processing-Java/O_Pong_Exemplar/O_Pong_Basic_Classes/README.md

    - Unique Coding Concepts
      - Empty IF, similar to Empty draw(): used to skip arithmetic code of next ball steps -
-2.
+2. Build a Firework Class

 ## Prototyping Ideas and Concepts
 Prototype each class before combining
 - ball bounces and scores
+- firework goes at goal and bounce of other team
 - paddles bounce and move
-- firework goes at goal and bounce of other team
 - scoreboard prints score

 ---